About the project

 We simplify the law down to Elements which everyone can understand and remember:

-Agreement by Choice
+• Agreement by Choice

-Freedom to Make and Change your Choice.
+• Freedom to Make, Change and Withdraw your Choice

-Capacity to Make a Choice.
+• Capacity to Make a Choice

-What we do
+What do we do?

 We can adapt our workshops by:

-Using customised scenarios for our discussions.
+• Using customised scenarios during our discussions.

-Confirm your venue and event rules with attendees.
+• Confirm your venue and event rules with attendees.

 These can include:

-Designated points of contact.
+• Designated points of contact.

-Covert reporting methods (e.g., Ask for Angela).
+• Covert reporting methods (e.g., Ask for Angela).

-Training for staff on what to do if they receive a report.
+• Training for staff on what to do if they receive a report.

-Promotion of reputable third party support services.
+• Promotion of reputable third party support services.

 Training will include the established Reporting Procedures which all staff need to know.